gneverov/circuitpython/README.md

 ### Framework
 - **blocking**: Functions such as sleep, blocking I/O, and select will block the calling task using a FreeRTOS API, thus allowing the CPU to continue executing other tasks.
 Additionally the GIL is released before the blocking call to give other MicroPython threads a chance to run.
 The macro `MICROPY_EVENT_POLL_HOOK` is not used anywhere.

+- **flash translation layer**: Uses a variant of [Dhara](https://github.com/gneverov/dhara16) to provide a flash translation layer to the XIP flash storage.
+This allows for wear levelling of the on-chip flash memory and a smaller filesystem block size.

 - **main**: The C main function is responsible for starting FreeRTOS tasks for various subsystems.
 MicroPython, lwIP, and TinyUSB all execute as separate tasks. cyw43_driver executes as a FreeRTOS timer.